belinghy/cpsc304-project-starter/README.md

     Identical to the instructions for Windows, with a few exceptions:
     0. [Optional] Install `homebrew`
-        - Homebrew is a package manager for MacOS
+        - Homebrew is a package manager for MacOS, continue to 2.
     1. When installing postgres via GUI installer
+        - *SKIP* If you are going to use ElephantSQL
         - The bin/ folder is not added to PATH automatically
         - The bin path should be /Library/PostgreSQL/<version>/bin
         - Alternatively you can try `brew install postgresql`, but there are problems with XCode